reberp/Cert_Prep/README.md

-Just a spot for putting things and notes while I'm learning hackthebox and tryhackme solutions for OSCP/eJPT or something.
+Just a spot for putting things and notes while I'm learning hackthebox and tryhackme solutions for OSCP.
+I'll eventually do genuine writeups maybe.
+Separate excel and word doc for more notes I'll clean and put in eventually.